harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 GH sensitivity is substantially affected by the abundance of GHR available for ligand engagement at particular target cells and tissues.
 Surface GHR availability is regulated at several levels, including transcriptional, post-transcriptional, and post-translational.

-For a thorough review of transcriptional and post-transcriptional events see references 51 &amp;amp; 52.
+For a thorough review of transcriptional and post-transcriptional events see references 51 & 52.

 GHR regulation at the post-translational will be reviewed herein.